 https://www.oplc.nh.gov/new-hampshire-board-nursing.
 NHBON licensing regulations may restrict candidates who have been involved in civil or criminal legal proceedings.
 Questions should be addressed to NHBON or individual states’ Board of Nursing.

 Concord, NH 03301

-The associate nursing program at NHTI – Concord’s Community College located in Concord, NH, is accredited by the:
+The Associate Nursing Program at NHTI – Concord’s Community College in Concord, N.H., is accredited by the:

 Accreditation Commission for Education in Nursing (ACEN)

 The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate Nursing Program is Continuing Accreditation.
 View the public information disclosed by the ACEN regarding this program at http://www.acenursing.us/accreditedprograms/programSearch.htm